hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-better-reviewing-of-computer-vision-papers.md

 - Constructive input: Explain what is missing, provide suggestions for inprovement, specific & detailed
 - Empathy: Respect the work, proper, ideally encouraging language

+Conrad Schindler:
+- Novelty: remember that new ideas are **rare**, a better question is "would this be of interest to the people attending the conference/reading the journal"

 </details>